fluxcd/flagger/docs/gitbook/install/flagger-install-on-eks-appmesh.md

 ### Install Prometheus

-In order to expose the App Mesh metrics to Flagger, you'll need to use Prometheus to scrapes the Envoy sidecars.
+In order to collect the App Mesh metrics that Flagger needs to run the canary analysis, you'll need to setup a Prometheus instance to scrape the Envoy sidecars.

 Deploy Prometheus in the `appmesh-system` namespace: